-The STA can actively send a CM-REQ message to the current CAP once the measured RSSI of the current cell is lower than the threshold, to request for measuring the time and the information list of neighbor cells.
-See Table 25 for the parameters carried by the CM-REQ.
+The STA can decide to actively send a CM-REQ message to the current CAP if the measured RSSI of the current cell is lower than RSSI threshold values defined in BCF, to request for measuring the time and the information list of neighbor cells.
+See Table 31 for the parameters carried by the CM-REQ.

-Table 25
+Table 31